wkliao/GCRM-IO/README.md

 # PnetCDF I/O Benchmark using GCRM Application I/O Kernel

-This benchmark program is developed to evaluate the performance of the I/O kernel of Global Cloud Resolving Model (GCRM) simulation codes.
+This software benchmarks the performance of [PnetCDF](https://parallel-netcdf.github.io/) method implementing the I/O kernel of Global Cloud Resolving Model (GCRM) simulation codes.
 GCRM was developed at the Colorado State University (http://kiwi.atmos.colostate.edu/gcrm).
 GCRM's I/O module, called GIO library, was developed at Pacific Northwest National Laboratory (https://svn.pnl.gov/gcrm).
 GCRM and GIO are written in Fortran90.

-This software package extracts the I/O kernel from GCRM and converts it into C to have more flexible parameter settings (e.g. number of MPI processes, max level) and dynamic memory allocation for buffer management.
+This software package extracts the I/O kernel from GCRM and converts it into C for more flexible parameter settings (e.g. number of MPI processes, max level) and dynamic memory allocation for buffer management.

 ## Note on memory requirement
-GCRM is a memory-intensive parallel application which allocates a significant amount of memory per process to run.
-This I/O kernel preserves the same characteristics to reflect its high demands on memory space.
-For detailed information about the variable sizes and the amount of memory required, please refer to documents in directory ./doc.
+GCRM is a memory-intensive parallel application which allocates a significant amount of memory per process when running.
+This software preserves such characteristics to reflect its high demands on memory space.
+For detailed information about the variable sizes and the amount of memory required, please refer to documents in directory `./doc`.

 ## Software requirements
  1. MPI compiler
- 2. Parallel netCDF version 1.4.0 or above
+ 2. PnetCDF version 1.4.0 or later

 ## Build instructions
-To build the software, run commands below.
+Run commands below.
 ```
 ./configure --with-pnetcdf=/path/to/PnetCDF MPICC=your_MPI_C_compiler
 make
-make install
 ```
-It creates an executable file named `gcrm_io` under directory ./run together with a few input parameter files.
+It creates an executable file named `gcrm_io` under directory `./run`.

 ## Run Instructions
-The input parameter files under directory `./run` can be customized to run different problem sizes.
-In particular, `gcrm_io` takes one command-line argument which is the file name that contains all the parameters settings.
-If no command-line argument is given, the default file name `zgrd.in` is assumed.
-The following parameter files are also provided, each specifying a particular problem size.
+Several input parameter files are available under directory `./inputs` which should be copied over to directory `.run`.
+The parameter file can be customized to run different problem sizes.

+The executable `gcrm_io` takes one command-line argument which is the input parameter file name that contains all the parameters settings.
+If no command-line argument is given, it reads the file named `zgrd.in`.
+The following parameter files are provided, each specifying a particular problem size.
 ```
 zgrd.in.r6     - refine level ==  6, corresponding to grid size 112    Km
 zgrd.in.r7     - refine level ==  7, corresponding to grid size  55.9  Km